-This makes it challenging to pin down what platforms OW2 could potentially release on.
+This makes pinning down what platforms OW2 could potentially release on quite challenging.
 Given that both the PS5 and Xbox Scarlett are expected to launch sometime during Holiday 2020, its possible OW2 will release alongside the new consoles.

 What is Overwatch 2’s Story About?

-At first, we see Winston, Mei, and Tracer attempting to hold off the omnic enemies until Winston, realizing they’re greatly outnumbered, offers to stay behind and hold the line while Mei and Tracer evacuate the remaining civilians.
+At first, we see Winston, Mei, and Tracer attempting to hold off the omnic enemies until Winston, realizing they’re greatly outnumbered, offers to stay behind and hold the line.
+At the same time, Mei and Tracer evacuate the remaining civilians.
 However, the odds quickly swing in their favor as Genji, Reinhardt, Brigitte, Mercy, and Echo show up one by one to aid them in battle.

-A couple of characters can be seen sporting new looks; Genji has an upgraded sword and new outfit; Brigitte and Reinhardt have upgraded shields which can interlock to absorb more damage.
+A couple of characters sport new looks: Genji has an upgraded sword and new outfit, and Brigitte and Reinhardt have got upgraded shields, which can interlock to absorb more damage.
 Additionally, Lucio can be seen rocking new glowing dreadlocks, which switch from yellow to green to indicate when he’s healing or providing a speed boost to nearby allies.

 How Will Gameplay Differ From Overwatch?

-In addition to providing a distinctly PvE experience, story-mode maps will spawn power-ups which can be used to temporarily modify a hero’s playstyle.
+In addition to providing a distinctly PvE experience, story-mode maps will spawn power-ups, which can be used to modify a hero’s playstyle temporarily.
 Examples include corrosive grenades, HP generators, and barrier shields.
 Any character will be able to pick up these items and use them; however, their effects won’t carry over between missions.

 New PvE Mode

 A second PvE mode called Hero Missions is being added as well.
-These missions are separate from the main story and designed with replayability as mind.
+These missions are separate from the main storyline and designed with replayability in mind.
 During Hero Missions, players will gain experience points which can be used to level up heroes and unlock customization options that impact gameplay.

-However, competitive players need not worry as Blizzard seems to be just as invested in expanding OW’s PvP content for the sequel.
-This includes plenty of new maps, a new mode, and multiple new heroes, two of which have already been revealed.
+However, competitive players should not worry as Blizzard seems to be just as invested in expanding OW’s PvP content for the sequel.
+This includes plenty of new maps, a new mode, and multiple new heroes – two of which have already been revealed.
 Additionally, all of the heroes, maps, and modes from OW will be returning.

 Sojourn, on the other hand, has been confirmed as a new playable character in OW2.
 While Blizzard hasn’t confirmed each of her abilities, her highlight intro in the latest gameplay trailer suggests she’s extremely mobile, with access to a super jump.
 Additionally, she has a gun attached to her right arm, leading us to believe she’ll probably fall under the DPS category.